-Infrared (IR) Thermography (also known as an infrared thermal scan) is a useful tool to help find anomalies that may otherwise remain hidden in walls, floors and ceilings.
+Infrared (IR) Thermography (also known as an "infrared thermal scan" or "thermal imaging") is a useful tool to help find anomalies that may otherwise remain hidden in walls, floors and ceilings.
 Infrared energy is heat energy.
 Since all objects on Earth are above absolute zero (-273° C), they emit heat energy to varying degrees, even ice cubes!
 A properly trained infrared thermographer can interpret an infrared image and determine if a roof or plumbing leak exists, if there is missing wall or ceiling insulation, if an electrical component is reaching critical temperature levels, or if no major issues exist at all.
 The purpose of most thermography work, as performed by home inspectors, relates to looking for anomalies within a building.
 An anomaly is a situation that is otherwise not to be expected under normal conditions.

 Matthew Steger, inspector/owner of WIN Home Inspection has been trained and certified by the Infrared Training Center (ITC) to perform Infrared Thermography.
 Examples with photos of just some of the issues that we have found by using infrared technology are shown below under "Some Infrared Thermography Applications".